 Photo of Jeffrey R. Raker, Principal Investigator

-Jeff (he/him/his) is an Associate Professor in the Department of Chemistry at the University of South Florida, having joined the faculty as an Assistant Professor in 2013.
+Jeff (he/him/his) is a Professor in the Department of Chemistry at the University of South Florida, having joined the faculty as an Assistant Professor in 2013.

 He received his undergraduate degree in chemistry at Ohio Northern University (Ada, Ohio) in 2003, and a Master of Arts degree in college student personnel at Bowling Green State University (Bowling Green, Ohio) in 2005.
 Jeff obtained a Ph.D. in chemistry from Purdue University (West Lafayette, Indiana) in 2011 working with Professor Marcy Towns.